xuhang199808/QDTS/README.md

 Code file:

-cnn: This folder contains the complete implementation process of the quantum system evolution predictor, including data collection, network construction, and its training and testing.
+rnn: This folder contains the complete implementation process of the quantum system evolution predictor, including data collection, network construction, and its training and testing.

 dqn_main.py: The main program for the reinforcement learning component—execute this code to initiate QDTS's training.